About the Meningococcal Vaccine

 How the Vaccine Injury Compensation Program Works

-- mctlaw files all vaccine injury cases through the National Vaccine Injury Compensation Program (NVICP), a special no-fault court designed to compensate individuals who suffer severe vaccine injuries.
+- Mctlaw files all vaccine injury cases through the National Vaccine Injury Compensation Program (NVICP), a special no-fault court designed to compensate individuals who suffer severe vaccine injuries.
 Because mctlaw’s legal fees are paid directly by the NVICP, you will never pay any money to our firm–even if you receive compensation for your vaccine injury.
 In fact, it is illegal for attorneys to charge clients any fees related to an NVICP case.

 - According to the U.S. Health Resources and Services Administration (HRSA), for every one million vaccines administered in the U.S., there is one NVICP payout.
 Because there are such strict regulations to qualify for NVICP compensation, having attorneys with extensive vaccine court experience is key to your case.

-- Vaccine injury payouts can happen two different ways: as a direct compensation from the NVICP, or as the result of an out-of-court settlement.
+- Vaccine injury payouts can happen in two different ways: as a direct compensation from the NVICP, or as the result of an out-of-court settlement.
 According to the Health Resources and Services Administration (HRSA), the average length of time from filing to receiving a payout is about two to three years.

 In-Court Compensation for Vaccine Injury: